akagomez/canjs-site/can/util/doc/frag.md

 @function can.frag
 @parent can.util

-Convert a String, HTMLElement, documentFragment, or contentArray into a documentFragment.
+Convert various objects into a documentFragment.

 @param {String|HTMLElement|documentFragment|can.contentArray} item